certtools/intelmq/docs/user/configuration-management.rst

 Systemwide Configuration (global)
 *********************************

-All bots inherit the global configuration parameters in the ``runtime.conf`` and they can overwrite them using the same parameters in their individual configuration in the ``runtime.conf`` file.
+All bots inherit the global configuration parameters in the ``runtime.yaml`` and they can overwrite them using the same parameters in their individual configuration in the ``runtime.yaml`` file.

 .. _configuration-logging: